abelmarnk/snap-solana-wallet/docs/testing.md

 In order to test snaps, this project uses [`@metamask/snaps-jest`](https://github.com/MetaMask/snaps/tree/main/packages/snaps-jest) which extend the functionality of jest.
 Make sure you are familiar with the framework before writting tests.

+### Prerequisites

+Tests should be run with a `TEST=true` env varriable on your `.env` file.
+This is because we want to mock external dependencies by proxying all calls to our local mock server.

 ### Running tests

 ```bash